🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 Expectation Discipline

-It never had the capacity to hold it.
+It never had the ability to hold it.

 Choosing Correctly Is Leverage